mlc-ai/web-llm/README.md

     1. [emscripten](https://emscripten.org).
 It is an LLVM-based compiler that compiles C/C++ source code to WebAssembly.
         - Follow the [installation instruction](https://emscripten.org/docs/getting_started/downloads.html#installation-instructions-using-the-emsdk-recommended) to install the latest emsdk.
         - Source `emsdk_env.sh` by `source path/to/emsdk_env.sh`, so that `emcc` is reachable from PATH and the command `emcc` works.
     4. Install jekyll by following the [official guides](https://jekyllrb.com/docs/installation/).
 It is the package we use for website.
+This is not needed if you're using nextjs (see next-simple-chat in the examples).
     5. Install jekyll-remote-theme by command.
 Try [gem mirror](https://gems.ruby-china.com/) if install blocked.
         ```shell
         gem install jekyll-remote-theme